-Neotame is a low-calorie artificial sweetener that is about 7,000 to 13,000 times sweeter than table sugar.
-Neotame can tolerate high temperatures, which means that it is suitable for baking.
+Neotame is a low-calorie artificial sweetener that is about 7,000–13,000 times sweeter than table sugar.
+This sweetener can tolerate high temperatures, making it suitable for baking.
 It is available under the brand name Newtame.

 When choosing a low-calorie sweetener, some general considerations include:

 - Cost.
-Some sugar substitutes are very expensive, whereas others have a cost more comparable to that of table sugar.
+Some sugar substitutes are expensive, whereas others have a cost closer to that of table sugar.

 - Availability.
-Some sugar substitutes are more widely available in stores than others.
+Some sugar substitutes are easier to find in stores than others.